Mine Snapshot2

 About Masbate

-Masbate is a conventional open pit operation.
-Based on the current life of mine, mining activities are expected to end in 2027 while Mineral Reserve stockpile processing is expected to continue into 2033.
+The Masbate mine is a low-cost conventional open pit operation.
+Based on the current life of mine, mining activities are expected to end in 2028 while Mineral Reserve stockpile processing is expected to continue into 2034.

 Production, Costs, Revenue & Sales(2, 3)